yhajjar/RAG-Anything/docs/coolify_deployment.md

 ## Using Docker Compose (alternative)

-If you prefer Coolify's “Docker Compose” application type, reuse the provided file `deploy/coolify/docker-compose.yml`.
+If you prefer Coolify's “Docker Compose” application type, reuse the provided file `docker-compose.coolify.yml` at the repository root.
 Key pointers:

 1. In Coolify choose **Create → Docker Compose** and point the repository to this branch.
-2. Leave the compose file path at `deploy/coolify/docker-compose.yml` (Coolify reads it automatically).
+2. Leave the Compose file path at `docker-compose.coolify.yml` (Coolify reads it automatically from the repo root).
 3. Under **Environment Variables**, add `OPENAI_API_KEY`, optional `OPENAI_BASE_URL`, and `RAGANYTHING_TOKEN`.
 4. Coolify will create the named volume `raganything-data` automatically during the first deploy and mount it to `/data`.
 5. The compose file already defines the health check and exposes port `8000`; Traefik handles TLS and routing.